Row layouts: full width and fixed width

 Row 3: Fixed-width row

 In the third row, row width is set to Fixed.
-This means the row background will stretch to either the default fixed width (1100px) or a custom width that you specify.
+This means the row background will stretch to a custom width that you specify, or to a global value you have set for row width, or to the default fixed width of 1100px.
 The fixed-width setting is the max width, like the previous example.

 See the Related Article below for information about how to set row and content width.